sourcegraph/sourcegraph-public-snapshot/doc/notebooks/index.md

 [Read more about block types](../notebooks/blocks.md).

 ## Searching notebooks
-Notebooks created through the web interface are full text searchable from the /notebooks page.
+Notebooks created through the web interface are full text searchable from the `/notebooks` page.
 Each tab has its own search box and each search box is scoped to that tab.
 The exception is the Explore tab, which searches all notebooks you have access to.

-Searches will match on notebook titles and any text in Markdown blocks.
-Searching through other block types is not supported because they are dynamic in nature.
+Searches will match on notebook titles and any text in blocks.
+For example any text in Markdown blocks and any of the query text in file, symbol, and search query blocks.
+Searching through results in symbol, file, and query block types is not supported because they are dynamic in nature.

 ## Enabling Notebooks in older versions of Sourcegraph